-- 1. Collect 20 L pumped water into a clean sterile bucket. - 2.
-Aseptically pour this 20 L into the sterile pressure pot (capacity of this device) (Figure 3a) - 3.
-Aseptically place 0.22μM and 1.2 μM pore size filters with the 0.22 filter on the bottom of the filter housing and the 1.2 μM filter on the top.
-(Figure 3b and 3c) - 4.
+- 1. Collect 10-20 L volumes of pumped water into a clean sterile bucket (depending on pressure pot size). - 2.
+Aseptically pour this pumped water into the sterile pressure pot (capacity of this device will mean more than one filling is necessary) (Figure 4a) - Aseptically place 0.22μM and 1.2 μM pore size filters with the 0.22 filter on the bottom of the filter housing and the 1.2 μM filter on the top.
+(Figure 4b and 4c) - 4.
 Fit the top of the filter housing tightly and connect the hose from the pressure pot to the filter housing. - 5.
-Start the compressor and allow 20L groundwater to pass through the filters by recording the volume collected after filtration i.e. the filtrate. - a.
-Note: if more than 20 L is required repeat steps 1 to 5 above. - 6.
-Once 20 L has passed through the filters aseptically place filters into a sterile pre labelled container and cover with preservative (LifeGuardTM or RNALater^{TM2}) (Figure 3d to 3f). - 7.
-Label container with sample name, site, date and time and sampler name. - 8.
-Store immediately in dark at <10deg.
+Start the compressor and allow groundwater to pass through the filters. - i.
+Note: keep pressure passing through the filters as low as possible (up to 2.5bar) to prevent breaking filter. - 6.
+Record the total volume collected after filtration (may be more than one filling of the pressure pot) i.e. the filtrate.

+Note: if more than 20 L is required repeat steps 1 to 5 above.

+- Once at least 20 L has passed through the filters aseptically place filters into a sterile pre labelled container and cover with preservative (LifeGuard[TM] or RNALater^{TM3}) (Figure 4d to 4f). - 8.
+Label container with sample name, site, date and time and sampler name. - 9.
+Store immediately in dark at <10deg Celcius.

-2 LifeguardTM Soil Preservation Solution, Qiagen, Melbourne, Australia; RNALaterTM Solution, Thermo Fisher Scientific, Baltics, UAB.
+3 Lifeguard[TM] Soil Preservation Solution, Qiagen, Melbourne, Australia; RNALater[TM] Solution, Thermo Fisher Scientific, Baltics, UAB.